stevegt/grid-cli/v2/doc/324-syscalls-sequences.md

 ## Conclusion

-By treating syscalls as sequences of bytes and utilizing a trie-based structure for efficient lookup, the PromiseGrid framework can handle syscalls dynamically and effectively.
-Including timestamps for operations with side effects ensures consistency, while using stdout for communication allows for a streamlined message-passing mechanism.
-This approach enhances modularity, scalability, and reliability in syscall processing within PromiseGrid.
+In PromiseGrid, treating syscalls as byte sequences and utilizing a trie-based structure for efficient lookup provides a dynamic and effective way to handle syscalls.
+Including timestamps for operations with side effects ensures consistency, while using stdout for communication enables a streamlined message-passing mechanism.
+This approach enhances modularity, scalability, and reliability in syscall processing within the PromiseGrid framework.

+### Open Questions

+1. **How can we further optimize trie traversal for high-throughput environments?**
+2. **What additional security measures can be introduced to protect against tampering or replay attacks in syscall sequences?**
+3. **How can we ensure compatibility between different versions of modules that may define syscalls differently?**
 ```
 EOF_/home/stevegt/lab/grid-cli/v2/doc/324-syscalls-sequences.md